carlos-hereee/nexious-library/README.md

 Auto rename files from .js to jsx run on terminal:

-- rename.sh
+- npx nexious-library rename.sh

 Auto rename files from .jsx to tsx run on terminal:

-- renameToTsx.sh
+- npx nexious-library renameToTsx.sh

 ## Style guide